Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Supplementary Information

 Usually, (super)martingales and randomness are demonstrated to be equivalent via proof- and measure-theoretic statistical (Martin-L\"of) tests.
 A sequence is incompressible iff it does \emph{not} pass on any ($ \Sigma_1^0 $) theoretic statistical test~\cite{Downey2010}, thereby called (prefix) algorithmic random ($ 1 $-random or $ \mathbf{O}(1) $-$ K $-random).
 It is important to remark that the triple equivalence between predictability (via martingales), statistical tests (via proof and measure theory), and compressibility (via algorithmic complexity) establishes one of the foundational results in the theory of algorithmic randomness and algorithmic information~\cite{Downey2010,Calude2002}.

-In order to highlight the connection between predictability and compressibility, we introduce in the following a novel and alternative proof for the \emph{direct} equivalence between compression and (successful computably enumerable) martingales.
+In order to highlight the connection between predictability and compressibility, in the following, we introduce a novel and alternative proof for the \emph{direct} equivalence between compression and (successful computably enumerable) martingales.

-As for algorithmic randomness deficiency~\cite{kolmobook}, one can define a weaker notion of supermartingales to account for language and computation model dependencies.
-We say a function $ d $ is a $ C $-\emph{supermartingale} iff for any sequence $ \sigma $, there is a constant $ C > 0 $ (that does not depend on $ \sigma $) such that
+Regarding algorithmic randomness deficiency~\cite{kolmobook}, one can define a weaker notion of supermartingales to account for language and computation model dependencies.
+We say a function $ d $ is a $ C $-\emph{supermartingale} iff for any sequence $ \sigma $, there is a constant $ C \geq 0 $ (that does not depend on $ \sigma $) such that

 On the one hand, the expected capital from the bet in the next bit is never smaller than a constant ratio of the previous bet.
 On the other hand, one may gain some expected capital in the next bet but only up to a multiplicative constant.
 Instead of a constant $ C $, one can also define $ \mathfrak{d}( \sigma ) $-supermartingale, where $ \mathfrak{d} \colon \left\{ 0 , 1 \right\}^* \to \mathbb{N} $.
 For the present purposes, we focus on the constant that does not depend on the object.